 Korea with kids itinerary tip: when we visited it seemed that development had stalled at Shinhwa World.
 The theme park was very quiet and the resulting lack of queues made it a lot easier to keep kids entertained!

 Day 11: Seogwipo Submarine or Alive Museum and fly to Seoul

 For a unique experience, take a morning ride on the Seogwipo Submarine before leaving for Seoul.
 Although expensive, kids will love the opportunity to board a submarine and descend 40 feet below the sea.
-There’s a small shipwreck on the route and, depending on the water conditions, its often possible to see scores of colourful wish.
+There’s a small shipwreck on the route and, depending on the water conditions, it’s often possible to see scores of colourful fish.

 The interactive 4D Alive Museum, with its optical illusions and peculiar art, is another great option – check prices here!

 Day 12 is a day of leisure until it’s time to depart from Seoul.
 If you have a free morning consider sights such as the UNESCO World Heritage Jongmyo Shrine or the Seoul Children’s Park.

 Getting to Seoul Incheon: with a journey time of 43 minutes, the AREX train is the fastest way to get to Incheon Airport from Seoul Station.
 It’s also easy to grab a cab to the airport.
 A train ticket is less than US$10 compared to around US$70 for a taxi – click here for airport train tickets!

 Extending Korea with kids itinerary